 - Protecting Tax-Exempt Municipal Bonds – Tax-Exempt municipal bonds have played a key role in helping municipal clean water utilities secure financing for infrastructure investment.
 They support tens of billions of dollars in clean and safe water investments annually.
 NACWA worked tirelessly with a broad coalition of groups to preserve this tax exemption in Congress’ 2017 tax reform law and will continue defending this valuable funding source.

 - Public-Private Partnerships – In an era of constrained governmental resources, public clean water agencies are more interested than ever before in looking to the private sector for financing help.
 NACWA is supportive of public-private partnership (P3) arrangements when they help further the mission of public clean water utilities and are prudent for public utility ratepayers.

 Many local governments and their utilities are facing huge affordability challenges.
 Some have shrinking rate bases, but even those with growing populations have increasing segments of their rate base that are unable to afford the rising costs of clean water.
 In short, local infrastructure investments are disproportionately impacting the poorest segments of communities across the country.

 Addressing this low-income affordability challenge is one of the most critical issues for public clean water utilities, and requires two major initiatives:

 The challenges of infrastructure funding and affordability concerns facing clean water utilities will only grow.
-But the public clean water sector is well-positioned to meet these challenges with a combination of innovative solutions, local resources, and a unified national advocacy effort to reestablish the Federal Government as a critical partner in addressing low-income affordability needs; ensuring consistent federal investment support.
+But the public clean water sector is well-positioned to meet these challenges with a combination of innovative solutions, local resources, and a unified national advocacy effort to ensure consistent federal investment support.
 NACWA is, and will continue to be, a leader in this effort to ensure that every community can pay for clean water.